MrHooRa/STAT-Major/README.md

     │     ├── connection.php    # Contain all database function (such as connect, select, etc...)
     │     └── subjects.php      # Contain all functions used subject page in public folder.
     │
+    ├── manage          # To manage the website (Access only by Admin) │
     ├── .htaccess
     └── README.me